Review repeat buys before money moves.

 How to position it: Start with bins, min/max levels, lead-time reliability, and receiving exceptions for repeat support purchases.

-Caution: Auto-ordering must stop on substitutions, price variance, stale counts, unapproved suppliers, or unclear machine criticality.
+Caution: Automatic ordering must stop on substitutions, price variance, stale counts, unapproved suppliers, or unclear machine criticality.

 NIST MEP